"Blockchain will become a basic technology"

 Hamburg News.
 Is blockchain here to stay?

 Ante: I am convinced that the blockchain will become a basic technology for everyday use in different areas of life.
 However, not everyone will understand it fully.
 The obligatory “https” that pops up in the browser window comes to mind.
-Everyone uses it, some people know it, but only very few understand it precisely – yet it works.
-In my opinion, blockchain or similar technology will become, and remain, an integral part of our lives.
+Everyone uses it, some people know it, but only very few understand it – yet it works.
+In my opinion, blockchain or similar technology will become and remain an integral part of our lives.

 Interview by Sarah Bischoff